imambujshukla7/superiorselect/README.md

 # SuperiorSelect

-SuperiorSelect is a MERN stack e-commerce project for selling fashion wear products.
+SuperiorSelect is a MERN stack e-commerce platform for selling fashion wear products.

 ## Features